shalabycr7/Udacity-webTrack-project-1/README.md

 ## Description

-Udacity's first project for the web professional track course (Landing Page).
+Udacity's first project for the web professional track course (Landing Page) aimed to **create a dynamic navigation menu.**

 ## ChangLog